 Definition of Agrivoltaics system: Agrivoltaics systems means the adequately utilization of photovoltaic (PV) technologies, where PV panels are positioned at an appropriate height above the ground to allow for conventional farming practices under or below.
 These systems not only sustain agricultural land but also improve and increase crop production through judicious water use efficiency and decreased water stress(Agostini et al., 2021).

-Agrivoltaics ideas: In 1982, Goetzberger and Zastrow, introduced an agrovoltaics system, also referred to as an agrophotovoltaic system, that combined photovoltaic (PV) systems with crops production (GOETZBERGER & ZASTROW, 1982).
+Agrivoltaics ideas: In 1982, Goetzberger and Zastrow, introduced an agrovoltaics system that combined photovoltaic (PV) systems with crops production (GOETZBERGER & ZASTROW, 1982).
 The PV panels were positioned 2 meters above the ground, with a spacing of 6 meters between individual PV arrays.
 This arrangement facilitated adequate penetration of solar radiation beneath the PV panels to support crop growth.
 Prior to the installation of PV systems, Dupraz developed a predictive model that estimated crop yields and electricity generation in agricultural planning when plants are grown under PV panels.
 It was found that producing plants beneath PV panels can increase land productivity by 35% to 73% (Dupraz et al., 2011).
 To maximize the benefits of co-producing agricultural crops and electricity, it is important to design and install the PV system appropriately in conjunction with planting.
 This integrated approach could potentially lead to a land productivity increase of 60% to 70%.
 In this study, the land equivalent ratio (LER) for the agrivoltaic system ranged from 28.9% to 47.2%.
 (Katsikogiannis et al., 2022). employed a multi-scale modeling technique to determine the optimal topology for a medium-to-large-scale fixed bifacial agrivoltaic array suitable for various climates and tomatoes and lettuce cultivation.
 The E-W wing topology, featuring wider cell spacing and a spread cover, created an effective shading schedule and improved microclimate predictability.
 Compared to conventional systems, the E-W wing topology increased yield potential by 50% while reducing electrical output by 33%.
 These findings highlight the potential benefits of optimizing agrivoltaics configurations for enhanced crop production and energy generation.

 Benefits, and Challenges